kiran-brahma/dante-astro-theme/src/content/journal/startup-business-knowledge-and-titbits.md

   - Focus on durability over growth.
 Ensure that you are there even 30 years later
 - Don't focus too much on competition as it risks developing your new products or services inspired by competition rather than customer needs
 - Don't focus too much on competition; it only leads to comparison.
 Instead, focus on customer delight, which yields better returns than trying to copy the leader.
 Copying is not as easy as it seems.
-  - Copying a market leader in order to achieve lower costs or higher performance rarely yields successful results
+  - Copying a market leader to achieve lower costs or higher performance rarely yields successful results
 - Focus on the end consumer and how you can improve their life.
 Focus on the problem statement and not on what your competitor is doing

 ## Productivity

-- Efficiency is minimising effort for a given impact.
+- Efficiency is minimising the effort for a given impact.
 Leveraging is maximising impact for a given effort.
 Focus more on leverage than efficiency
 - Doing the right thing is better than doing things right.
 Identify the metrics that you feel are important and scale accordingly
 - Always do things that don’t scale to learn and then look at how you can scale them

 ## Business Insights

 - The real direct measure of innovation is change in Human behaviour.
-Innovation is a sum of change across the whole system and not a thing which causes a change in how people behave
+Innovation is a sum of change across the whole system and not a thing that causes a change in how people behave

-- Typically men are more likely to prefer market driven solutions to government interventions, more skeptical on environmental protection and less keen on resource redistribution
+- Typically men are more likely to prefer market-driven solutions to government interventions, more sceptical on environmental protection and less keen on resource redistribution

 ## Time Management

 - Don’t focus on managing time but identify on how productive you can be for any task.
-Take up on those tasks that you can manage and best most productive.
-Focus on your work load and negotiate or outsource as far as possible
+Take up on those tasks that you can manage and best the most productive.
+Focus on your workload and negotiate or outsource as far as possible
 - There is no right system or approach.
 Keep trying new methods, focus on goals and take feedback
 - Understand your working style and adjust accordingly.
-Pushback on changes that need you to change and accommodate least possible changes
+Pushback on changes that need you to change and accommodate the least possible changes

 ## Product Market Fit